Glaucoma, eye pressure and eye drops

 - When multiple drops are used in the same eye, it is important to wait at least 5 minutes between drops.
 Waiting longer is OK but if you put the drops in too close together, the second drop may wash out the first.

 - Close your eye after putting drop-in: the drops work best if you keep your eye closed for around two minutes without blinking.
-Put pressure on the corner of your eye.
+Put pressure on the corner of your eye either by placing your finger in the corner of your eye or holding a tissue on your eye.
 This helps the solution to be absorbed directly into the eye and will also prevent getting some side effects.

 - Make sure you don’t run out of drops: When glaucoma medicines are prescribed, it is expected that you will use them until your doctor tells you they may be discontinued.
 If you are running low on drops and need a refill, please telephone your doctor to organise a prescription.

 Eye Drop Side Effects

 Serious side effects from eye drops are very uncommon but you need to be aware of them.
 Less severe problems such as stinging and irritation may be tolerable if the medication is working well, but equally may be unacceptable as glaucoma medications need to be used long term.